vibhoragarwal/techvibhor/_posts/github_actions.md

    It takes 10-15 minutes for app for it to be up & running !
    The test itself needs APP_SERVICE_DEPLOYMENT_SLOT in environment which we set up just after web app deploy.
  - swap the slots to deploy staging slot code to production, set the slot in environment, log out from Azure and re-run deploy tests on the deployment in this slot
+ - deploy tests would now take no time as the app is initialized, and just the traffic has been redirected with slots !

 ```yaml